CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/packages/core/comments.md

         □ When we physically separate it, by creating a separate project, this does not happen □ Nwow, the same way we depend on core package, inside frontend, we'll depend on the authentication

+● Project Configuration

+  ○ Our frontend can easily access what was defined as a dependency of the packages (auth and core).
+But the backend, won't be able to access them, it won't find the same classes.

+  ○ In the core package, on our application rules, because we are able to implement multiple solutions, without the need of having a database, or framework.
+We can focus part of our programming effort into codes that are independent of libraries/frameworks or databases.

+  ○ In the auth/usuario/service package folder, we implemented a `loginUsuario` feature that is using constant's user that comes from the fixed array of the auth application

+  ○ This means that our use case depend on a certain way of the persistence mechanism, we may think that there is no persistence mechanism, just a list of users, but there is a direct dependency from the login to the place where the data is stored.
+  And we can change and invert this logic